dgilland/pydash/CONTRIBUTING.rst

 Continuous Integration
 ======================

-Integration testing is provided by `Travis-CI`_: https://travis-ci.org/dgilland/pydash.
+Integration testing is provided by `Travis-CI`_ at https://travis-ci.org/dgilland/pydash.

-Test coverage reporting is provided by `Coveralls`_: https://coveralls.io/r/dgilland/pydash.
+Test coverage reporting is provided by `Coveralls`_ at https://coveralls.io/r/dgilland/pydash.

 Project CLI